Creamy Risotto Recipe

 The Arborio rice type itself is an Italian variety of superfine rice and is named after a place in the region of Piedmont in Italy, between Turin and Milan.

 This rice type is high in starch, which helps make this risotto Arborio so creamy.
-The parmesan and butter addition at the end of course also contributes to the creaminess.
+The parmesan and butter added at the end also contribute to the creaminess.

 Risotto is an Italian dish that dates back to the 14th century.
 This creamy risotto with asparagus is a simple meal, which can be vegetarian if you make it with vegetable stock.